dinisafonsopinto/Wplace-Pixel-Analyzer/README.md

 * Use this script responsibly.
 Setting request intervals too low can trigger temporary IP rate limits from official endpoints.
 * Use this userscript at your own risk.
 The author is not responsible for any potential consequences resulting from its usage.
+* Contribution to the shared database has been limited to a smaller circle of trusted people with access to a secret key.
+For more information, please contact the Soularia Alliance on wplace.